juhasev/sample-ninja-help/recruitment-sources.md

 ## Create new recruitment sources

-By clicking on the plus sign in the top right of the screen, you can add new recruitment sources.
+Click on the plus -icon to add a new recruitment source.

-Each recruitment source has a Unique Recruitment Source ID, which the SampleNinja Platform uses to track the unique Panelist journey within the panel that feeds into all of the various reports.

 ## Tracking recruitment sources in real life